Team Antigua Atlantic Rowers

 Lead organizer and captain Eli Fuller approached three longtime friends with the idea of organizing a team and they all immediately confirmed that they were interested.
 All with working experience in the marine environment that relies on the health of Antigua and Barbuda’s natural resources.

-Team Antigua had a strong environmental message and used their Atlantic rowing campaign and their successes as mechanisms to both create awareness about and to raise money for environmental conservation, especially marine conservation.
+Team Antigua had a strong environmental message and used their Atlantic rowing campaign and their successes as mechanisms to both create awareness about and raise money for environmental conservation, especially marine conservation.

 Facebook